Korean People's Army Strategic Force: History

-In 2012 the United Nations and independent experts said that North Korea did not operate missiles beyond the intermediate range, and that the long-range missiles shown at parades are mock-ups.
-There were doubts about the authenticity of the KN-08 missiles displayed on 16-wheel carrier trucks during a 2012 military parade, and the Musudan missiles shown in 2010.
+In 2012, the United Nations and independent experts said that North Korea did not operate missiles beyond the intermediate range, and that the long-range missiles shown at parades are mock-ups.
+There were doubts about the authenticity of the Hwasong-13 (KN-08) missiles displayed on 16-wheel carrier trucks during a 2012 military parade, and the Musudan missiles shown in 2010.

 The testing in 2018 and 2019 of four new road-mobile, solid propellant propulsion, SRBMs marked a qualitative improvement in North Korean missiles.
-These have a reduced firing preparation signature making destruction before launch more difficult, and some have a flattened trajectory making in-flight interception more difficult.
+These have a reduced firing preparation signature, making destruction before launch more difficult.
+Some have a flattened trajectory, making in-flight interception more difficult.
 Japanese Defence Minister Takeshi Iwaya stated "I believe that [North Korea’s] development of a missile that flies at a lower altitude than a conventional ballistic missile in an irregular trajectory is aimed at breaking through the [Japanese] missile defence system".

-These new missiles such as the KN-23 and KN-24 are more sophisticated than the previous Hwasong series.
+These new missiles such as the Hwasong-11A (KN-23) and Hwasong-11B (KN-24) are more sophisticated than the previous Hwasong series.
 They employ flattened trajectories to remain below 50 km in altitude, putting them in between the 40 km maximum engagement altitude of Patriot missile-defense interceptors and 50 km minimum engagement altitude of THAAD and Aegis missile defense systems.
 Flying through this coverage gap and using active steering increases survivability against missile defenses.
-They also have the advantage of being solid-fueled and more accurate than their predecessors, making them more effective weapons.
+They have the advantage of being solid-fueled and more accurate than their predecessors, making them more effective weapons.

-Between 2018 and 2020, North Korea expanded its missiles brigades from 8 to 13.
+Between 2018 and 2020, North Korea expanded its missiles brigades, from 8 to 13.

 Organization

-The Strategic Force is a branch of the KPA, and is directly subordinate to the supreme commander.
+The Strategic Force is a branch of the KPA and is likely directly subordinate to the General Staff Department.